CallMiner's 2024 CX Landscape Report is here! |Download today

 How to improve first call resolution

-The key to improving first-call resolution is vigilance.
+The key to improving first call resolution is vigilance.
 You must evaluate current FCR, develop achievable goals, and then put a plan into place.
 After your plan is in place, it’s important to be attentive, measure performance, and track your metrics.

 • Develop incentive programs: Agent incentive plans encourage agents to work harder to resolve issues the first time.
+Gamification also helps agents understand how they're performing against their peers, and how their performance is improving over time, which often leads to greater satisfaction and retention.

 • Set realistic customer expectations: Updated wait times, backlog reports, monitored turnaround – these help set realistic customer expectations [so they’re not expecting resolution in a day, when the standard is, say, a week].